 Ice breaker ships have emerged as pivotal for sustaining trade routes across frozen seas, with their demand escalating as global warming unveils new Arctic shipping lanes.

 These vessels not only enhance commercial transport efficiency but also bolster scientific endeavors and underpin national security.
-The Northern Sea Route (NSR), traversing Russian waters, has witnessed a notable increase in commercial traffic, with over 300 transits documented by the Administration of the Northern Sea Route in 2013.
+The Northern Sea Route (NSR), traversing Russian waters, has witnessed a notable increase in commercial traffic, with over 300 transits documented in 2013.

 Despite their formidable capabilities, navigating through ice-covered waters poses distinct challenges for all ships.
 Ice stands as a formidable barrier, necessitating a profound respect for its latent power and strength from even the most seasoned navigators.
 Successful ship navigation in ice conditions relies on the vessel's ability to maintain maneuverability, as being trapped by ice renders a ship subject to its unpredictable movements.